U vindt dit artikel in de Nederlandse taal in Succulenta No.5 van oktober 2007

 Our Plant

-Why we speak by Agave xylonacantha about “our plant “ ??
+Why we refer to Agave xylonacantha in this article as “our plant “ ??

 Our plant, not Agave xylonacantha but agave heteracantha

-The flower spike is an ear form so it is an small column of flowers so you can find this plant in the Littaea group.
-This are the most typical characteristics of the plant
+The flower spike is a spicate form, a small column of flowers, and this places the plant in the Littaea group.
+Theses are the most typical characteristics of the plant.

-The sides on the lives are first braun and later grye, tugetter with the chancing from the colour of the leaves is the plant than an beauty, special if the plant has coming more leaves.
-The plant start then with an not symmetric rosette so you can recognized the plant immediately.
-We talking here about an form , because we coming still an till the conclusion that OUR A. xylonacantha, the plant we have in our collections not the typical A. xylonacantha is, but later more about this name.
-From now we call our “A. xylonacantha” Our plant!
+Our plant grows with an asymmetrical rosette so it is immediately recognisable.
+We talking here about a specific form , because we are coming to the conclusion that our A. xylonacantha, is the plant we have in our collections not the typical A. xylonacantha but more about this name later.
+From now we' call our “A. xylonacantha” Our plant!

 Two young plants, left the green A.heteracantha and richt the an gry/green seedling of A. xylonacantha

-Also are there from “our plant” small forms in the collections, most of the time under the names A. xylonacantha var. minor, A. univittata and A. univittata var. minor.
+There are also small forms of “our plant in the collections, with different names such as A. xylonacantha var. minor, A. univittata and A. univittata var. minor.

-An good picture you can find in the first print of the book of Thomas Heller “Agaven” on page 128
+You can find a good picture in the first edition of Dr. Thomas Heller’s book “Agaven” on page 128.

-This typical growing system you can also find by the plants under the name of A. xylonacantha ,,minor”, A. univittata en A. univittata var. minor.
+This typical growth system you can also find in the plants under the name of A. xylonacantha ,,minor”, A. univittata and A. univittata var. minor.

 The "real" agave xylonacantha in cultur collection Jos van Roosbroeck Belgium